 Helicopter crash at a military base in Alabama kills 1 and injures another, county coroner says

 FORT NOVOSEL, Ala.
 (AP) — An Alabama coroner says a helicopter crash at a military base has killed one person and injured another.
 Dale County Coroner John Cawley says an AH-64 Apache helicopter crashed during routine flight training on Fort Novosel army base on Wednesday afternoon.
-The base is about 94 miles south of Montgomery.
+The base is the Army’s primary training facility for helicopter pilots.
+It’s about 94 miles south of Montgomery.
 The crash killed a flight instructor who was operating the helicopter.
 There was only one other passenger in the helicopter, a student, who is being treated for minor injuries at a hospital.
-The coroner was unable to provide a reason for the crash.
+Military authorities did not immediately provide any information about the circumstances of the crash.